 The severity of the problem is misunderstood by Europe because cooler climates mask the devastation triggered by climate change.
 Temperature changes go unnoticed because they’re minimal and we acclimatise to slight increases (in summer) and decreases (in winter) across comfortable fluctuations.

 Summertime heatwaves are celebrated in Britain by a fascination with bad weather that shuns peculiar, unnatural temperatures and floods.
 It is a trojan horse gently plucking the habitat of which we live.
 Whereas South Asia’s reality is starker.

 When I worked in Somalia, I felt I had seen the future.
 Constant droughts stifle a country of its economic activity where it is surrounded by dry landscapes, year-on-year rainfall decrease and widespread arid deserts that offer little hope for self-sustainability.
 I am almost certain insurgency and continued hostilities within the country are exacerbated by this.
 Climate change and extreme weather have pushed nations to the brink, and if we are to seek a model for how the future is to be seen, then East Africa is in no doubt an example.
 Somalia is in great need of climate regeneration, aswell as aid.

 In Ukraine, its ongoing war is to be tested further by climate-related changes.
 Extreme contrasts in temperature already damage infrastructure, splitting roads in summer from low winter temperature changes.
 As climate change evolves, Ukraine’s already embattled government, rife with corruption will struggle to contain ever-increasing and present extreme weather patterns.

+What can be done to hurry along suscipions of the apathetic?
 Getting carbon emissions to zero will mean a sudden and unprecedented shift in energy use.
 Within months the world will need to switch from fossil fuels to renewables.
 Change we should embrace.